WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/3-accessibility.md

 - Use concise and simple sentences.
 - Avoid camel case and all caps text; follow [capitalization]() guidelines.
 - Don't format fonts unnecessarily.
 More information on "Fonts".
 - Use proper heading hierarchy.
 The H1 is the main heading representing the page title on every page or post (article).
-For subsections, use a correct HTML heading structure — including the use of heading elements for page subsections.
+For subsections, use a correct HTML, Markdown, or relevant heading structure — including the use of heading elements for page subsections.
 Heading markup should not be used for presentational purposes.
   - Use H2 through H6 to give internal structure to the page.
   - Don’t skip heading levels.
   - Don’t add extra functionality inside a heading, like links or buttons.